 Shortly after its founding, the church began sending missionaries.
 Currently, Trinity Church supports twenty-one missionary families worldwide.
 In addition to supporting long-term missionaries, Trinity Church regularly sends out short-term missionary teams.
 Many have gone to Baja Mexico to build loft houses and to support local churches.
 Our High School ministry has taken students to skid row in Los Angeles, to the Bahamas, British Columbia, and Liberia to serve local ministries.
 The Middle School ministry takes students to serve in Mexico.

-Gary & Elizabeth Inrig will be stepping down from their respective roles as Senior Pastor and Women’s Ministries Pastor in June, 2013.
+Gary & Elizabeth Inrig stepped down from their respective roles as Senior Pastor and Women’s Ministries Pastor in June, 2013.

 We look forward to what the Lord has in store for Trinity Church as we seek to be faithful to His call.